tpm2-software/tpm2-abrmd/INSTALL.md

 ```
 $ ./configure --enable-test-hwtpm
 ```
+Providing this option will enable the integration tests much like the `--enable-integration` but the configure script will not check for the simulator executable.

 The test harness can then be run with the typical `make check` though there are some limitations due to the use of the hardware TPM: